 ICD-10 Code for Alcohol Use Disorder

-The ICD-10 code for alcohol use disorder is F10.10, which represents alcohol abuse, uncomplicated.
-This code is essential for clinicians as it categorizes the diagnosis, ensuring accurate treatment and documentation.
+The ICD-10 code for alcohol use disorder is F10.10, which refers specifically to alcohol abuse without complications.
+This code is crucial for mental health professionals, as it categorizes the diagnosis, ensuring precise treatment and proper documentation.

-To accurately diagnose alcohol use disorder, clinicians refer to the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-Key diagnostic criteria include:
+Clinicians diagnose alcohol use disorder using criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Key criteria include:

-- Significant time spent obtaining or recovering from alcohol use.
+- Significant time spent obtaining or recovering from alcohol.

 - Impairment in social, occupational, or recreational activities.